 - September 7th 4th to October 24th, from 8:00 to 20:00 (last entry until 19:30)

-If a trek to Park Güell isn’t for you but you’re still interested in seeing more of Antoni Gaudí’s works, I would recommend booking a visit to Casa Batlló or La Pedrera.
-Both are absolutely astonishing and located in central Barcelona.
+If a trek to Park Güell isn’t for you, but you’re still interested in seeing more of Antoni Gaudí’s works, I would recommend booking a visit to Casa Batlló or La Pedrera.
+Both are absolutely astonishing and are located in Barcelona’s city center.

-My go to meal here would me paella mariscos (seafood paella), croquetas, pan con tomate, and a huge pitcher of sangria de cava to wash it all down.
+My go-to meal here would be paella de marisco (seafood paella), croquetas, pan con tomate, and a huge pitcher of sangria de cava to wash it all down.
 Afterward, why not relax on the beach or go for a swim in the Mediterranean?
 It’s not often you can enjoy some paella, sangria, and the Mediterranean all in one place.

-Xiringuita Escribà (Av.
+Xiringuito Escribà (Av.
 De Litoral 62) can be reached by a 20-minute walk from either the Ciutadella Vila Olímpica or Llacuna metro stations on the L4 line.
-I recommend taking a taxi, however, unless you’ve got time for a leisurely beach stroll!
+I recommend taking a taxi, however, unless you’ve got time for a leisurely beach stroll.

 HAVE SOME CAVA AT LA XAMPANYERIA, AN AUTHENTIC BARCELONA HIDDEN GEM

-La Xampanyeria (Carrer de la Reina Cristina 7) is open 9am-10:30pm Monday to Sunday.
-Its most easily reached by the L4 metro line from the Barceloneta stop.
+La Xampanyeria (Carrer de la Reina Cristina 7) is open 9 am-10:30 pm Monday to Sunday.
+It is most easily reached by the L4 metro line from the Barceloneta stop.

 CLIMB THE MAGIC FOUNTAINS FOR THE SUNSET AND A SHOW

-Barcelona truly is the city of endless views, and one that many visitors to the city may not see is actually one of the best!
-The Magic Fountains of Montjuïc, located just past bustlingin front of the Museu Nacional d’art de Catalunya, are a delightful way to end 2 wonderful days bouncing around beautiful Barcelona.
+Barcelona truly is a city of endless views, and one that many visitors to the city may not see is actually one of the best.
+The Magic Fountains of Montjuïc, located just past bustling in front of the Museu Nacional d’art de Catalunya, is a delightful way to end 2 wonderful days bouncing around beautiful Barcelona.
 The fountains light up, synchronized to music, every half hour for a delightful display.

 NIGHTLIFE PART TWO, SPANISH BOOGALOO

-Below, you’ll find a short list of some of my favorites dinner spots.
+Below, you’ll find a short list of some of my favorite dinner spots.
 You’ll also find a few recommendations for drinks and clubbing.
-Pace yourself and enjoy!
+Pace yourself and enjoy.

-- Camp Nou – if FB Barcelona is playing, you absolutely have to go see a match!
+- Camp Nou – If you’re an FC Barcelona fan, you absolutely have to go see a match at this stadium.
 Tickets can be purchased through their official website.
-If the squad isn’t in town during your visit (season is from September and into April/May depending on the year), you can always take the Camp Nou Experience tour!
+If the squad isn’t in town during your visit (the season is from September into April/May, depending on the year), you can always take the Camp Nou Experience tour.

-- MNAC – Barcelona’s national museum of Catalan art.
+- MNAC – Barcelona’s National Museum of Catalan Art.
 There are often fantastic temporary exhibitions, and the permanent collection is quite impressive.
-Even walking around the old palatial building and surround area (the main area for many 1992 Olympic events) is a great way to spend an afternoon.
+Even walking around the old palatial building and surrounding area (the main area for many 1992 Olympic events) is a great way to spend an afternoon.

-- Tibidabo – the highest mountain surrounding Barcelona, you can take the funicular up here and see the old amusement park!
-The views are stunning, especially from from the Cathedral which sits high above the city.
+- Tibidabo – the highest mountain surrounding Barcelona, you can take the funicular up here and see the old amusement park.
+The views are stunning, especially from the Cathedral, which sits high above the city.

 - Museo Picasso – are you a fan of the famous abstract painter?
 If so, the Museo Picasso should definitely be on your to-do list.

-- The beach – Barcelona’s beaches become overrun with tourists and vendors in the summer, which is why I shy away fromn Barceloneta and nearby areas.
+- The beach – Barcelona’s beaches become overrun with tourists and vendors in the summer, which is why I shy away from La Barceloneta and nearby areas.
 Going a bit more north to Bogatell or further may help get you on the sand and away from the crowds.
-A day trip to Sitges or Casteldefells is also a wonderful idea!
+A day trip to Sitges or Castelldefels is also a wonderful idea.

 WHERE TO HAVE TAPAS/CASUAL FOOD IN BARCELONA

-- La Catalana – This place is great for lunch or dinner, but I recommend dinner around 8:30-9pm.
-There will be a line but it moves fast and you can have a drink and tapas at the bar while you wait.
-Features a lovely menu of traditional Catalan shared plates.
+- La Catalana – This place is great for lunch or dinner, but I recommend dinner around 8:30-9 pm.
+Yes, there will be a line, but it moves pretty fast, and you can have a drink and tapas at the bar while you wait.
+The restaurant features a lovely menu of traditional Catalan shared plates.

 - Carrer de Blai – if you’ve got time for a progressive/moving meal, hit up a few bars along this avenue in the Poble Sec neighborhood.
-Each bar has its own spread of pintxos (small bited sized morsels of flavor).
-Have a vermut, wine, or caña, and sample what each locale has to offer.
-You’ll keep track of what you eat/what to pay based on the toothpicks left on your plate!
+Each bar has its own spread of pintxos (small bite-sized morsels of flavor).
+Have vermouth, wine, or caña, and sample what each locale has to offer.
+You’ll keep track of what you eat/what to pay based on the toothpicks left on your plate.

-- El Pachuco – the best Mexican in the city!
-Order the nachos and a mexcal margarita.
+- El Pachuco – This is hands down the best Mexican food spot in the city.
+My recommendation?
+Order the nachos and a mezcal margarita.